mike-ward/mike-ward.github.io/_posts/2009-01-13-desk-drive-version-1-7-1-released.md

 ---
 layout: post
-title:  Desk Drive Version 1.7.1 Released
+title: 'Desk Drive Version 1.7.1 Released'
 ---
 Version 1.7 of [Desk Drive](/deskdrive) introduced a bug.
 When enough files were added or deleted from a removable device (like a USB stick), Desk Drive would add another shortcut to the desktop.
 This bug was related to the 1.7 feature showing total/free space for removable devices.
 Version 1.7.1 fixes this (hopefully).